BenBeehler/Virgil/README.md

 ## Virgil
-Virgil is a a minimalist C web browser primarily for GNU/Linux systems.
+Virgil is a a minimalist C web browser primarily built for GNU/Linux systems.
 The internet may as well be prefaced with "Abandon all hope, ye who enter here," but having a good guide is always helpful.

 Virgil is still in an early stage of development; it is currently missing fundamental features.